A career as a data analyst will suit you if you're highly analytical, have strong mathematical skills and are curious and inquisitive

-- You will need excellent communication skills in order to interpret client requirements and present data in a clear and compelling way.
+- You'll need excellent communication skills in order to interpret client requirements and present data in a clear and compelling way.

 A first degree is often, but not always, required.
-A degree in a relevant discipline, such as the following, may help:
+A degree in a relevant discipline may help, such as:

 - business information systems